Full Mouth Dental Implants

 - Implant placement.
 The implants will be surgically placed in the bone and a healing cap is placed over the implant so the healing phase can begin.

 - Implant healing.
 After your implants are placed, osseointegration begins.
 During this your jawbone heals around the dental implants, fusing with them.
 This healing period is critical.
 If we don’t allow enough time for your gums and bone to recover, the implants can’t provide a solid base for your new artificial teeth.

 - Abutment / full arch placement.
-The abutment is the piece that the artificial teeth will be placed on.
+The abutment is the piece that the artificial teeth that will be placed on.
 The abutment is attached to the implant, and then the artificial teeth are placed on the abutment.

 Meet Your Full Mouth Dental Implant Specialist